Manage Federation with Azure

 9. Open the login authenticator.

 10. You will notice two additional read-only fields displayed, the Entity ID and the Assertion URL.
 Make a note of these values.
-You will need them in the Add CXone Values to Azure task.
+You will need them in the Add CXone Mpower Values to Azure task.

 Assign Users to the Login Authenticator